 As an agent, your income is controlled in large part by the time you invest, but you can grow your business by adding an assistant or several assistants.
 Or get your broker license and build a brokerage, sponsoring agents to leverage your potential.

 How to Start: Develop a Plan

 Develop a plan to provide yourself with the "good life" later.
 If you decide to develop a brokerage business, it's possible to structure it for sale at some point in the future.
 The value of your brokerage business will grow and be a marketable retirement asset if you use good business practices.

 Keep in Mind: It's Not Easy Money!

 Now a word of warning: No, it isn't expensive to get into this business and if you couple that with the low barriers to entry education and training, you can see why it lures people in who shouldn't be in the business.
-There's a prevailing attitude that real estate is fast, easy, and big money, and that's simply not true.
+There's a prevailing attitude that real estate is fast, easy, and big money, and that's not true.

-Starting out part-time might be a little more challenging in terms of marketing, getting business, and meeting client schedules, but it helps some agents to stay in the business until commissions start flowing in.
+Starting part-time might be a little more challenging in terms of marketing, getting business, and meeting client schedules, but it helps some agents to stay in the business until commissions start flowing in.
 It's not fun when you're working hard and not bringing in the bucks, but it's worth sticking around if you can.